How to manage your stress

 - 4 Identify any work causes: for example, unrealistic targets and deadlines, bad time-management, overlong hours, or poor working relationships.

-- 5 Identify any domestic causes: for example, relationship problems, bereavement, financial problems.
+- 5 Identify any domestic contributors such as money or relationship problems, or bereavement.

-- 8 Break down big jobs: create smaller, achievable tasks, decide what to prioritise and recognise each step you achieve.
+- 7 Break down big jobs into smaller, achievable tasks, and decide what to prioritise and recognise each step you achieve.

-- 9 Work on your attitude: accept your limitations and avoid taking stress out on others instead of dealing with the problem.
+- 9 Accept your limitations and avoid taking stress out on others instead of dealing with the problem.

 - 10 Get support: talk problems over with friends, join a group of others in a similar position, or get a business mentor.